 Jackson EMC Offers Energy Saving Tips for the Winter

-Jackson EMC is advising members how to save energy this winter, as temperatures have been colder recently.
-Sustained cooler temperatures can cause an increase in energy use as heating systems work harder and longer to keep homes and businesses warm.
+While the National Oceanic and Atmospheric Administration (NOAA) predicts a higher-than-normal chance of a warmer, drier winter in North Georgia, sustained cooler temperatures can still cause an increase in energy use as heating systems work harder and longer to keep homes and businesses warm.

-Historically, Northeast Georgia sees freezing temperatures through February and March.
-To save money, Jackson EMC recommends you follow these energy efficient tips:
+To save energy and money, Jackson EMC recommends you follow these tips:

 Energy Efficient Heating Habits

 - Only set your thermostat to “emergency heat” in the event the heat pump is not working.
-Since emergency heat costs nearly twice as much to operate as the heat pump during normal operation, it should not be used except in the case of system failure while awaiting repairs.
+Since emergency heat costs nearly twice as much to operate, it should only be used in the case of system failure while awaiting repairs.